nodeblocks-dev/geekle-supply-user-adapter/README.md

 ### What is Nodeblocks

-[Nodeblocks](https://docs.nodeblocks.dev/docs/what-is-nodeblocks/introduction) is a low cost application development platform, created to speed up Back-end development of Web and Mobile platforms.
+[Nodeblocks](https://docs.nodeblocks.dev/docs/what-is-nodeblocks/introduction) is a low cost application development platform, created to speed up backend development of Web and Mobile platforms.
 By providing prefabricated services, called **Blocks**, you can focus your development resources solely on your core business logic and use cases, with a high level of freedom in terms of architecture and integration.

 ### What is Nodeblocks Cloud (NBC)